silentDoc/AoC23/AoC23/Day22/readme.md

 So, in this example,  `_5_`  bricks can be safely disintegrated.

 Figure how the blocks will settle based on the snapshot.
 Once they've settled, consider disintegrating a single brick;  _how many bricks could be safely chosen as the one to get disintegrated?_

+## --- Part Two ---

+Disintegrating bricks one at a time isn't going to be fast enough.
+While it might sound dangerous, what you really need is a  _chain reaction_.

+You'll need to figure out the best brick to disintegrate.
+For each brick, determine how many  _other bricks would fall_  if that brick were disintegrated.

+Using the same example as above:

+-   Disintegrating brick  `A`  would cause all  `_6_`  other bricks to fall.
+-   Disintegrating brick  `F`  would cause only  `_1_`  other brick,  `G`, to fall.

+Disintegrating any other brick would cause  _no other bricks_  to fall.
+So, in this example, the sum of  _the number of other bricks that would fall_  as a result of disintegrating each brick is  `_7_`.

+For each brick, determine how many  _other bricks_  would fall if that brick were disintegrated.  _What is the sum of the number of other bricks that would fall?_